fernandoldf/PCEA/README.txt

 - Average: 2 decimal places
 - Maximum number
 - Minimum number
-- Total of odd numbers on the list.
+- Total of even numbers on the list.

 test.py

 Calls the function passing the list as the argument.